Vision statement and service guidelines

 The Department of Student Services adheres to the Data Protection Act (1998) and to the principle of confidentiality.
 In broad terms this means we do not share your personal information with third parties unless you give consent to do so or when required to by law.
 Confidentiality can be lawfully waived in certain circumstances, including when there are concerns for a student’s safety or the safety of others.
 This would usually be done on a need-to-know basis and in consultation with the student involved.

-Accommodation will hold notes relating to contact with students, these notes will be accessible to staff within the team only to ensure continuity of service to you.
-If you wish, you are entitled to request to see copies of the records held about you - please contact us for further information.
+SMAA will hold notes relating to contact with students, these notes will be accessible to staff within the team only to ensure continuity of service to you.
+If you wish, you are entitled to request copies of the records held about you - please contact us for further information.
 More information can be found within the University’s Data Protection Policy.

 Equality and Diversity